bhlarson/shellypyserver/README.md

 1. Display the device event on the web page

 ## Instructions

+### Setup
+Setup the following packages on your development computer:
+1. Create a github account: [https://github.com/](https://github.com/).
+1. Install git on your computer (already installed on Linux): [https://git-scm.com/downloads](https://git-scm.com/downloads)
+1. Install vscode on your computer: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+1. Install python and vscode python extensions:[python-tutorial](https://code.visualstudio.com/docs/python/python-tutorial)
-### Getting with git
+### Getting started with git
-[git](https://git-scm.com/) is version control system that lets us sychronize development with other people and over time.
+"[git](https://git-scm.com/)" is version control system that lets us sychronize development with other people and over time.
 We will use it to make a local copy of the shellypyserver project, track our changes, and synchronize our work with each other.

-To get  our project, open a terminal to the location you want to work from (e.g. c:/data/git) and type:
+To get  our project, open a terminal to the location you want to work from (e.g." c:/data/git) and type:
 ```cmd
 https://github.com/bhlarson/shellypyserver.git
 ```